Young-won/deepbiome/docs/source/usage.rst

     test_evaluation, train_evaluation, network = deepbiome.deepbiome_train(log, network_info, path_info)

-If you want to train the network with specific number `k` of cross-validation repeatition, you can set the `number_of_fold`.
+If you want to train the network with specific number `k` of cross-validation, you can set the `number_of_fold`.
 For example, if you want to run the 5-fold cross-validation:

 .. code-block:: python